zwahoc/ccb_assignment/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 9.3.1 - 2025-03-14 =
+= 9.3.2 - 2025-04-10 =
-* Fix - Temporarily disables the subscriptions detached notice feature due to long loading times on stores with many subscriptions.
-* Fix - Update ACH capability check key
-* Fix - Update legacy checkout documentation links and deprecation notice display logic
+* Fix - Fix express checkout for block cart and block checkout for WooCommerce 9.8.0+.
-* Fix - Fixes an issue where the order signature retrieval method could throw a fatal error when the received order parameter is actually an OrderRefund object (instead of a WC_Order).
-* Fix - Fixes an error with the `filter_thankyou_order_received_text` filter when it does not receive a valid WC_Order instance.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).